 17. Create an imaginary world in your art journal

 One of my favorites!
 Just think about it!

-I think of unusual drawings like girls with wings, or extraordinary creatures, silly buildings, reachable moons, stars resting in long hair and much, much more.
+I think of unusual drawings like girls with wings, or extraordinary creatures, silly buildings, reachable moons, stars resting in long hair, and much, much more.

 Do you like this themed art journal idea?

 Think of Harry Potter, Lord of the Rings, Game of Thrones, all those Marvel heroes and movies.
-They are all product of somebody’s imagination.
+They are all products of somebody’s imagination.
 For me, this is magical.
 So, I hope you’re feeling inspired to create your own magical art journal.